 Research

-Constrained Learning for Causal Inference and Semiparametric Statistics
+Constrained Learning for Causal Inference (job market paper)

 Tiffany Cai*, Yuri Fonseca*, Kaiwen Hou, Hongseok Namkoong (* denotes co-first authorship)

 Summary In challenging settings with limited overlap between treatment and control, causal estimators with desirable asymptotic properties require ad hoc adjustments in order to produce stable estimates.
 In contrast, simple plug-in estimators produce stable estimates but lack important asymptotic properties.
-We propose a new estimation framework, using constrained optimization, that combines the best of both worlds, and demonstrate its superior performance across settings, including with text covariates.
+We propose a new estimation framework based on constrained optimization, that combines the best of both worlds, and we demonstrate its superior empirical performance across several settings.
+Our framework is compatible with modern machine learning, and we include settings with text covariates.

-Kelly Wang Zhang*, Tiffany Cai*, Hongseok Namkoong, Daniel Russo (* denotes co-first authorship)
+Tiffany Cai*, Hongseok Namkoong, Daniel Russo, Kelly W Zhang* (* denotes co-leading)

 Summary We propose a scalable solution to the problem of decision-making under uncertainty in a meta-bandit setting by using a calibrated generative model to impute a sequence of missing (e.g. future) rewards.
 Our proposed method is a principled implementation of Thompson (a.k.a. posterior) sampling.
 We prove decision-making performance is controlled by the log loss of the generative model, and we demonstrate on a news recommendation setting with text covariates.